People make products, from the moment someone starts taking action and follows up on an idea until an innovation made it

 Studying burn-out systems could be valuable for an organisational psychotherapist.
 If this profession does not exist yet, it probably should.
 From my side, being involved in product developments without the power of therapy, burn-out systems are still insightful: The patterns the burn-out system exploits to thrive are in many situations anti-pattern of effective team work.
 Burn-out systems show us the the dark side of teams and thus tell us what to work against.

 From an organisational point of view, It is about creating a culture, where ideas can spark, gain momentum, and mature and where organisation can decide about killing and curing, as outlined in four skills of innovative companies.

 Sense-making, inspiring purpose or giving teams a common goal is the most important motivator for knowledge workers.
 Powerful Stories are meant just for.
 The case of a relevant UX problem gives a glimpse of a real life development where such a story made a huge difference.

-- Powerful stories usually result from hard work.
+Powerful stories usually result from hard work.
 They stem e.g. from an understanding of customers, users and fans.
 Thus a team meets with users to create great products.
 And in this process the team experiences the future so it can kill or cure an idea.
 It is all about getting reliable feedback about what the future will bring!
 The user experience flow from stars to road outlines how ideas mature from a user perspective.
 Teams thusly learn about exciters and liabilities, i.e. categories of what customers and users expect from a product.

 - Money and time is always shorter than ideas.
 Focusing on the essentials is what keeps a team sane.
 User story shopping – a sports event management system gives a glimpse on how user story mapping and story shopping can help.
 In the same team, the following five or one guidelines for the minimal viable product helped to keep the development in time and budget.
 The one guideline, by the way, is to have a deep understanding why stakeholders are going to love the solution.
 Knowing such things helps in making the hard in-out decisions.